-CONTENT WARNING #1: I would like to mention that I am not a medical doctor, psychologist, psychiatrist, or therapist and I am sharing this content for educational purposes only.
-Social media should never be used as a substitute for mental nor medical health care.
+CONTENT WARNING #1: I would like to mention that I am therapist, psychologist, or psychiatrist.
+All content posted on my influencer page is for educational purposes only with no intent to provide any professional services.
+Social media should never be used as a substitute for mental nor medical health care nor legal advice.
 If you suspect that you or any loved ones are experiencing any mental health concerns, it is okay to get help, and I highly recommend seeking help from a medical doctor, psychologist, psychiatrist, and/or therapist who is qualified to do so.
 You can also call the National Suicide Prevention Lifeline at 988 or text "HOME" to the Crisis Text Line at 741741.
 If deaf and hard of hearing, call 988 Videophone [for American Sign Language (ASL) users], dial 711 then 988, or send any message to 988.
 All of these hotlines are available 24/7 in the United States and Canada.
+You can also visit my hotline resources page by clicking on this hyperlink: Hotline Resources.

 CONTENT WARNING #2: The religious/spiritual opinions on this blog post are mine based on my own experiences and do not reflect the opinions and experiences of everyone.
 Commentaries published on my First Former Buddy Club President influencer page represent diverse viewpoints.
 If you would like to submit a commentary, please contact me for more information.
 All perspectives and experiences are welcome here.